Moabite language

 The Moabite language, also known as the Moabite dialect, is an extinct sub-language or dialect of the Canaanite languages, themselves a branch of Northwest Semitic languages, formerly spoken in the region described in the Bible as Moab (modern day central-western Jordan) in the early 1st millennium BC.

 The body of Canaanite epigraphy found in the region is described as Moabite; this is a very small corpus limited primarily to the Mesha Stele and a few seals.

 Moabite, together with the similarly poorly attested Ammonite and Edomite, belonged to the dialect continuum of the Canaanite group of northwest Semitic languages, together with Hebrew and Phoenician.

 History

 An altar inscription written in Moabite and dated to 800 BC was revealed in an excavation in Khirbat Ataruz.
 It was written using a variant of the Phoenician alphabet.
 Most knowledge about Moabite comes from the Mesha Stele, which is the only known extensive text in the language.
 In addition, there is the three-line El-Kerak Inscription and a few seals.
 The inscription on Mesha Stele is also referred to as “Kanaanäische und Aramäische Inschriften” (KAI), which is German for “Canaanite and Aramaic Inscriptions.”
-It is to be read from right to left.
+It is read from right to left.